 In the future, you can expect chatbot development to be fine-tuned with human and machine intelligence to create machine learning models.
 Once this becomes the new norm you will start to see self-learning chatbots that can take on more and more functions successfully.

 Each industry has unique needs and goals to fulfill, so it should be no surprise that industry-specific chatbots are in demand.
 For instance, chatbots for real estate are currently leveraging artificial intelligence to guide buyers through the home search process with conversational language and MLS data.
 This industry-specific trend will only continue.
-Expect for increased chatbot specializations that provide solutions to industry-specific needs.
+Expect increased chatbot specializations that provide solutions to industry-specific needs.

 67% of US millennials said they are likely to purchase products and services from brands using a chatbot so it is no surprise that Alexa can add items to your Amazon shopping cart.
-Mastercard even launched a chatbot just for customer payments that are capable of answering account balance questions, set payment alerts, and collect final payments from customers.
+Mastercard even launched a chatbot just for customer payments that is capable of answering account balance questions, set payment alerts, and collect final payments from customers.
 While shopping chatbots are in their infancy, you can expect these to become more mainstream as improvements in functionality and security make these bots more dependable and accessible to users.

 How Do Chatbots Fit Into Your Business Strategy?